timeplus-io/proton/examples/nginx-grafana/README.md

 | 8 | `$http_referer` | - |
 | 9 | `$http_user_agent` | - |

-It has total of 9 fields which will be represented as database columns later.
+It has total of 9 fields which will be represented as Timeplus columns later.

 It is clear from looking at the contents of the 5th field i.e. `$request` that this was a maliciously crafted request.
 The `$request` didn't specify a valid [HTTP protocol](https://www.rfc-editor.org/rfc/rfc9110) method (e.g. `GET`, `POST` or `OPTIONS`) to the server which is why the server responded with a HTTP `$status` code of 400 (Bad Request).